matloff/fasteR/README.md

 ## Lesson 7:  Another Look at the Nile Data

+Here we'll learn several new concepts, using the **Nile** data as our starting point.

 If you look again at the histogram of the Nile we generated, you'll see a gap between the lowest numbers and the rest.
 In what year(s) did those really low values occur?
 Let's plot the data: